 After all, they’re under the drinking age and can’t legally drink in the first place.

-Violating Virginia’s zero tolerance law is a Class 1 misdemeanor, punishable with:
+Violating Virginia’s zero tolerance law is a Class 1 misdemeanor, punishable by:

 - The loss of their driving privileges for up to 1 year.